ipython/traitlets/docs/source/config.rst

     $ ipython qtconsole --profile myprofile

-Subcommands are specified as a dictionary on :class:`~traitlets.config.Application` instances, mapping subcommand names to 2-tuples containing:
+Subcommands are specified as a dictionary on :class:`~traitlets.config.Application` instances, mapping subcommand names to two-tuples containing:

 1. The application class for the subcommand, or a string which can be imported to give this.